Fitahsoufian/js_workshops/README.md

-`Workshops in javascript, team-work
+`Workshops in javascript, team-work.`

-We will work on 3 projects "p1","p2","p3" (one project per branch), then when we'll have a stable versions of the projects, we'll merge them all in main.`
+`We will work on 3 projects "p1","p2","p3" (one project per branch), then when we'll have a stable versions of the projects, we'll merge them all in main.`